immosentomppa/Ajava/README.md

 # Ajava
 A reservation system made as as final work for my vocational studies.
-Uses HTML, CSS, PHP, JavaScript, jQuery and SQL.
+Uses HTML, CSS, PHP, JavaScript, jQuery, SQL and Bootstrap as a framework.
 The database can be found from /sql.
 You need a separate database "ajava" and a user with the same name.

 Might contain some bugs, as the system is 3 years old and there were for example many hardcoded links which I fixed.